This post may include affiliate links. There is never an additional cost to you. See full disclosure here.

 For the ultimate in luxury when backpacking, a collapsible kitchen sink such as the one made by Sea to Summit makes cleaning your dishes a breeze.
 And it works for more than just washing dishes.

 For instance, you can use your kitchen sink to freshen up and wash the trail dust off at the end of the day.
 Or perhaps you need to soak a sprained ankle.
 Although you can live without one, a kitchen sink is nice to take with you.

 These items make cleaning your dirty dishes easy.
 Just make sure to follow wilderness backpacking rules.
 Clean dishes at least 100 feet away from lakes, rivers, and streams to prevent contamination.

 There are hungry critters out there when backpacking.
 They want to eat your food as much as you do.
 Don’t let the lack of proper food storage ruin your outdoor pursuits.

 Food thieves come in all sizes.
 From the smallest mouse to the infamous bear, your food is a worthy target.
 Don’t think for a minute they won’t try to steal it.

 When the Geez started backpacking in the 70s, hanging food from a tree limb was the norm.
 I could hike for hours on end and never see another soul.
 Backpacking trails are now so congested that quota systems are in place in many areas.

-Backpackers still use the tree hanging method.
+Backpackers still use the tree-hanging method.
 However, bears are much smarter these days.
-People food is no longer safe from wilderness critters.
-Because of the sheer number of hikers in the backcountry, wildlife frequently wander into campsites.
+People, food is no longer safe from wilderness critters!
+Because of the sheer number of hikers in the backcountry, wildlife frequently wanders into campsites.